LB1304/Hypergraph-Stochastic-Blockmodel/Application/Analysis of a co-authorship dataset.md

 colSums(A[, which(res$Z == 1)])     # Degree of the 6 authors in small group 1
 ```

-### Analysis of the estimated parameters

-We inspect the values of the estimated probabilities of hyperedges occurrance
+We also inspect the values of the estimated probabilities of hyperedges occurrance.
+The highest probabilities are obtained, in general, for probabilities of hyperedges between nodes from different groups.
+This shows that neither tha first nor the second group are communities.
 ```r
 res_rand$B          # Estimates for the probability of occurrance of an hyperedge
 ```